retazo0018/Gripper-Driver/README.md

 # Getting-started
 - Clone the repository.
 - Install dependencies by running `pip install -r requirements.txt`.
 - Run `pytest -v` to run unit tests.
 - Run `python gripper_sim.py` in a terminal to simulates a mock gripper through a socket server.

-- Run `python gripper_driver.py` to start a client CLI to communicate with the mock gripper.
-The communication is established through sockets as text-based interface.
-Type `help` in the CLI to know the list of commands and their purposes.
+- Run `python gripper_driver.py` in another terminal to start a client CLI to communicate with the mock gripper.
+The communication is established through sockets as a text-based interface.
+    - Type `help` in the CLI to know the list of commands and their purposes.
 Multiple clients can be started to communicate with the gripper simultaneously.
+    - See `docs/user_guide.md` to know detailed usages of all the commands.

 # Sample Outputs
 ![alt text](docs/usage_eg1.png "Usage Example 1")